 3 Primary Files of Bootstrap

-As Bootstrap consists of a collection of syntaxes that perform specific functions, it only makes sense that the framework has different types of files in it.
-Here are the three primary files that manage the user interface and functionality of a website.
+Here are the three primary framework files that manage the user interface and functionality of a website.

 Bootstrap.css is a CSS framework that arranges and manages the layout of a website.
-While HTML manages the content and structure of a web page, CSS deals with the layout of the site.
-For that reason, both structures need to coexist to perform a particular action.
+While HTML works with the content and structure of a web page, CSS deals with the layout itself.
+For that reason, both structures need to coexist together to perform a particular action.

-With CSS, all you need to do is refer the web pages to the CSS file.
+Instead of coding from scratch, you only need to refer a web page to a CSS file.
 Any necessary alteration can be done in that file alone.

-CSS’ functions are not limited to text styles only as they can be used to format other aspects of the web page such as tables and image layouts.
+CSS functions are not limited to text styles only as you can use them to format other aspects within a website, such as tables and image layouts.

 Since CSS has a lot of declarations and selectors, memorizing all of them can take some time.
-We know how eager you are to get started, so here’s a cheat sheet to shorten the learning process.
+Refer to our CSS cheat sheet to ease your learning process.

 Here are a few examples of what jQuery can do:

-While a Bootstrap with CSS properties and HTML elements can function just fine, it needs jQuery to create a responsive design.
-Otherwise, you can only use the bare, static parts of CSS.
+While Bootstrap with CSS properties and HTML elements can function just fine, it needs jQuery to create a responsive design.
+Otherwise, you can only use the bare, static parts of the stylesheet language.

-Icons are an integral part of the front end of a website.
-They are often associated with certain actions and data within the user interface.
-Bootstrap uses Glyphicons to fulfill that need.
+Icons are an integral part of the front-end of a website, as they often display actions and data within the user interface.

-If you want to find more stylish icons, Glyphicons sells various premium sets that will undoubtedly look better on niche-specific websites.
+If you want to find more stylish icons, Glyphicons sells various premium sets for niche-specific sites.

 <html lang="en"> <head> <meta charset="utf-8" /> <meta http-equiv="X-UA-Compatible" content="IE=edge" /> <meta name="viewport" content="width=device-width, initial-scale=1" /> <title>Bootstrap 101 Template</title> <link href="css/bootstrap.min.css" rel="stylesheet" /> </head> <body> <h1>Hello, world!</h1> <script src="https://ajax.googleapis.com/ajax/libs/jquery/1.11.3/jquery.min.js"></script> <script src="js/bootstrap.min.js"></script> </body> </html>